In this article, I explore the 6 traits of credible ESG in forestry. So, what is ESG?

 ESG – a light acronym with heavy interpretations.
 To some, ESG represents the collection of risks in the catch-all Environmental, Social and Governance aspects of investments.
 To others, it creates a positive filter for impact – whereby investors seek out ESG benefits.
 To a smaller group, and to those I resonate with – it is the intersection between minimizing ESG risk, creating ESG benefits, AND improving investment value.
 I’m sure no one would argue that the later approach to ESG is ideal, but many would argue that it’s not possible – as the investment community by and large still view ESG as a cost center and a drag on the bottom line.

-To shift the thinking around ESG, in this article I’m going to give you an example of what tends to be the traditional way of depicting ESG or sustainability and provide some thoughts on how this could be improved.
+To shift the thinking around ESG and ESG in forestry, in this article I’m going to give you an example of what tends to be the traditional way of depicting ESG or sustainability and provide some thoughts on how this could be improved.
 Where forest investment funds and forest businesses don’t just address ESG in a box ticking exercise but build it into the fabric of investment and business strategy.

-If ESG is important to you as an Investor or Investment Manager of forest investments, this article will provide you with some key characteristics you will want to look for in an investment opportunity as you evaluate deals.
+If ESG in forestry is important to you as an Investor or Investment Manager of forest investments, this article will provide you with some key characteristics you will want to look for in an investment opportunity in ESG as you evaluate deals.

 Big Picture trends in ESG